Accident And Injury Attorneys

 In many cases after an auto accident, the seatbelt can cause a chest injury.
 While seatbelts are lifesaving in many accidents, the force against your chest can leave bruising or abrasions.
 In some instances, seatbelts have caused fractures to the sternum or ribs.
 There have also been cases where seatbelts have caused injuries to internal organs.

-If you believe your chest pain is caused by a seatbelt, it is still important to have a medical professional examine a medical professional.
+If you believe your chest pain is caused by a seatbelt, it is still important to have a medical professional examine you.

 Airbags Causing Chest Pain